nmfs-ost/ss3-source-code/coding_style.md

 # Draft programming style for SS3
+SS3 is coded in C++ and ADMB TPL which have different requirements for compilation.
+C++ code is contained in 'LOCAL_CALCS' sections.
-The purpose of this document is to promote clarity in Stock Synthesis code.
+The following is to enhance clarity while building using ADMB tools.

-Please notice that the term C++ section is used as short-hand for code that is in the LOCAL_CALCS sections of the TPL code.

-There is a separate section for TPL code.

-The utility clang-format may be used to enforce this style and this is discussed in the last section.

-## C++ Sections
+## LOCAL_CALCS Sections
+These sections are between the statements 'LOCAL_CALCS' and 'END_CALCS' each of which must be one space from the left.

+If using clang-format, make
+sure these comments are at the beginning and ending of the section:
+// clang-format on, and
+// clang-format off.

+Example:

+    LOCAL_CALCS
+     // clang-format on
+     . . .
+      // clang-format off
+     END_CALCS

 ### Math Expressions
-Generally, there is a space on each side of a mathematical operator (+ - * / =).
+Use spaces on each side of a mathematical operator (+ - * / =), unless
-This may be dispensed with when the expression is used as an index for an array, vector, matrix, etc.
+the expression is used as an index for an array, vector, matrix, etc.

 Examples: